Best Crypto Exchanges in Nigeria

 • Regulation & Licensing: Regulated globally and accessible from Nigeria.

-• NGN Deposit Methods: Bank transfers, credit cards, debit cards and Apple Pay.
+• NGN Deposit Methods: Bank transfers, credit cards, debit cards, Google Pay, and Apple Pay.

 4. Luno

-• Regulation & Licensing: Fully registered with the NFIU and committed to high compliance standards.
+• Regulation & Licensing: Fully compliant with Nigerian SEC guidelines and local AML/KYC standards.

 5. KuCoin